ethereum/execution-spec-tests/docs/tutorials/state_transition_bad_opcode.md

         # PUSH0 is only valid Shanghai and later
 ```

-Opcode 0x5F (`PUSH0`) is only valid starting with the Shangai fork.
+Opcode 0x5F (`PUSH0`) is only valid starting with the Shanghai fork.
 We don't know what will be the fork names after Shanghai, so it is easiest to specify that prior to Shanghai it is invalid.
 We don't need to worry about forks prior to London because the decorator for this test says it is only valid from London.